Fairness in Information Access Systems: Provider Representation

 There are two basic approaches in the literature to date for incorporating rank position into a representation-based fairness construct.
 The first is to consider \textit{prefixes} of the ranking. \citet{Zehlike2017-vj} presented a prefix-based approach for binomial group fairness that applies hypothesis tests to prefixes of the list of increasing length.
 For each prefix $\prefix\systemDecision{k}$ (of length $k$) with $m$ items from the protected group, they compute the probability that a list of that length would have at most $m$ protected-group items under the null hypothesis that its item providers were independently drawn from the binomial target distribution ($\targetDist[\cdist](m|k)$, where $\targetDist[\cdist]$ is the cumulative distribution function of the target distribution).
 If the null hypothesis is rejected (i.e. $\targetDist[\cdist](m|k) < \alpha$) for a prefix of the ranking, after correcting for multiple comparisons, the ranking is deemed to be unfair.
 This ensures that a ranking cannot be considered fair unless provider groups are evenly represented throughout the ranking.

 Another approach is to employ a discount factor $\discountFactor(r)$ to down-weight representation further down the list. \citet{Sapiezynski2019-qi} do this, so that:

 where $\indic(\cdot)$ is the ${0,1}$ indicator function.
-This construct supports more than two groups, and can be extended to real-valued or mixed group membership weights $w(d,G)$, either to represent multiple group membership or uncertainty about the group alignment of an item.
+This construct, called ``Attention-Weighted Rank Fairness'' (AWRF) by \citeauthor{Raj2022-js}, supports more than two groups, and can be extended to real-valued or mixed group membership weights $w(d,G)$, either to represent multiple group membership or uncertainty about the group alignment of an item.
 If $\discountFactor$ forms a distribution such that $\discountFactor(r)$ is the probability of the user selecting the item at position $r$, then the distributions computed under this definition are the probability that the user will select an item provided by a member of a particular group.

-As before, the distribution from the ranking can be compared to the target distribution using a suitable discount function; this can be Kullback–Leibler divergence \citep{Das2019-vo}, cross-entropy \citep{Deldjoo2019-ax}, or another suitable difference; in their study, \citet{Sapiezynski2019-qi} used the $Z$-approximation for the binomial test statistic.
+As before, the distribution from the ranking can be compared to the target distribution using a suitable discount function; this can be Kullback-Leibler divergence \citep{Das2019-vo}, cross-entropy \citep{Deldjoo2019-ax}, or another suitable difference; in their study, \citet{Sapiezynski2019-qi} used the $Z$-approximation for the binomial test statistic.

 So far, we have not discussed $\targetDist$: how do we determine the ideal target to which a ranking's group distribution should be compared?
 Each of these approaches abstracts over this target; \citet{Sapiezynski2019-qi} call it the \textit{population estimator}, assuming that the goal is for the providers in a ranking to be representative of the broader population from which they are drawn; \citet{Deldjoo2019-ax} call it the \textit{fair distribution}, assuming we have some target we deem ``fair''.
 The precise choice of target distribution will depend on the domain, application, and specific fairness goals.
 Potential reasonable choices include: